esmf-org/esmf/src/addon/ESMPy/doc/api.rst

 SCRIP
 +++++

-This file format is used by the SCRIP :cite:`SCRIP`, :cite:`Jones1999` package, grid files that work with that package should also work here.
+This file format is used by the SCRIP :cite:`ref:SCRIP`, package, grid files that work with that package should also work here.
 SCRIP format files are capable of storing either 2D logically rectangular grids or 2D unstructured grids.
 More information can be found in the ESMF reference